fedy97/telegram-crypto-bot/README.md

 - `/saveportfolio`: it saves a coingecko portfolio, then you can fetch it by executing `/<portfolio name>` (requires `MONGO_DB_URI`)
 - `/deleteportfolio`: it deletes a portfolio (requires `MONGO_DB_URI`)
 - `/prices`: it lists all saved coins' buy prices (requires `MONGO_DB_URI`)
 - `/withdraw`: it withdraw funds from different platforms.
-Right now only Kucoin is available.
+Right now only Kucoin is available
+- `/chains`: it checks which chains are available for deposit/withdraw for a specific coin, for a specific platform

 #### Example Usage